MakeAWishFoundation/SwiftyMocky/README.md

 # Mocky

+## Overview

 **Mocky** is Lightweight, strongly typed framework for Mockito-like unit testing experience.
 As Swift doesn't support reflections well enough to allow building mocks in runtime, library depends on Sourcery, that scans your source code and generates Swift code for you.

-## Current version

-Master branch is still in beta, breaking changes are possible.

-## Overview

 The idea of **SwiftyMokcy** is to mock Swift protocols.
 The main features are: